talon-one/talon_one.js/docs/ManagementApi.md

 ## deductLoyaltyCardPoints

-> deductLoyaltyCardPoints(loyaltyProgramId, loyaltyCardIdentifier, body)
+> deductLoyaltyCardPoints(loyaltyProgramId, loyaltyCardId, body)

-Deduct points from card in a given loyalty program.
+Deduct points from card

 Deduct points from the given loyalty card in the specified card-based loyalty program.